 This system is characterized by greater flexibility, as it can be equipped with a higher number of sensors (depending on the kit).
 This makes it particularly suitable for complex motion sequences.
 However, it requires more complex set-up and calibration.
 From personal experience, it can be said that setting up the individual sensors is quite time-consuming and it can be difficult to place them correctly on your own.
 This is not a suit that you can simply slip into, but the sensors have to be attached individually, which also means that the position of each sensor has to be checked precisely.
 On the positive side, Perception Neuron's software often offers more natural walking cycles than comparable solutions.
 However, Perception Neuron's customer support was described as weak, especially when dealing with warranty or replacement cases, which often take a long time.

-In comparison, Rokoko relies on a simpler setup with user-friendly software (Rokoko Studio), which was specially developed for creatives without in-depth technical knowledge.
-The Rokoko suit is quick and easy to put on, as you simply slip into it and are quickly ready to work.
+In comparison Rococo to a simpler setup with user-friendly software (Rokoko Studio) designed specifically for creatives without in-depth technical knowledge.
+The Rokoko suit is quick and easy to put on, as you can simply slip into it and be ready to work in no time.
 Rokoko is a European company and impresses with its fast and accommodating user support, especially in the event of defective sensors or other problems.
 The infrastructure around the devices and the software seems much more mature.
 A small disadvantage of Rokoko is that the Walkcycles sometimes appear somewhat unnatural during movements such as walking.
 Nevertheless, Rokoko offers a very good overall package for the price and makes it much easier to get started with motion capture technology.

 Are you interested in developing a virtual reality or 360° application?
 You may still have questions about budget and implementation.
 Feel free to contact me.